 Oil to Gas Conversions

 Converting your furnace from oil burning to gas burning can be a smart investment in your home.
-Natural gas is not only a more affordable fuel source for residential heating-it is also the cleanest of the fossil fuels.
+Natural gas is not only a more affordable fuel source for residential heating, but it is also the cleanest of the fossil fuels.
 That means cleaner air and even a cleaner furnace (so no more annual furnace cleanings).
-If your current heating system is old and may need to be replaced soon, a gas furnace may be the best choice for a cleaner, greener, energy efficient home.
+If your current heating system is old and may need to be replaced soon, a gas furnace may be the best choice for a cleaner, greener, energy-efficient home.